LeoCBS/scrapy-dsl/README.md

 # scrapy-dsl (aka sdsl)

+Reading the book [Writing an interpreter in Go](https://interpreterbook.com/) i decided to build one very simple DSL to study and have fun :)

+## Proposal

 DSL to simplify write spiders.
 Propose this domain specific language is abstract python and scrapy knowledgement and provide one language more simple to write spiders.